 Chewing as a habit sometimes develops as a side-effect of anxiety, insecurity, fear, or simply boredom.

-Check on your puppy regularly, and see that he has everything he needs so he feels safe and secure.
+Check on your puppy regularly, and see that he has everything he needs to feel safe and secure.

 Lots of games, love, and attention from you and your family members will also keep his mind off things, chewing included.